Arizona Coyotes to Kansas City? NHL franchise reportedly considers options

-KANSAS CITY, Mo. — On Tuesday voters in Tempe, Arizona, rejected a plan to build a new arena for the Arizona Coyotes, a flagging National Hockey League franchise.
+KANSAS CITY, Mo.
+(WDAF) — On Tuesday, voters in Tempe, Arizona, rejected a plan to build a new arena for the Arizona Coyotes, a flagging National Hockey League franchise.

 And wouldn’t you know it, Kansas City has been mentioned as a possible destination for the team if it relocates.
 The T-Mobile Center is the presumed venue if a switch were to happen.